Darshcmd/hackerrank-c-solutions/README.md

 # hackerrank-c-solutions
-All the solutions of hackerrank c problems
+All the solutions of hackerrank c problems <br>
 Feel free to use my codes as inspiration
 Don't copy the codes